 Photo of Kym by Eva Donohoo

-Dr. Kym Buchanan is the Associate Dean of the School of Education at the University of Wisconsin-Stevens Point.
+Dr. Kym Buchanan is a professor of education at the University of Wisconsin-Stevens Point.
 He started his career as a high school teacher and went on to earn his PhD in Learning, Technology, and Culture.
-Kym's teaching, research, and outreach include motivation, positive psychology, diversity, and technology.
-He's currently exploring connections among mindset, creativity, and happiness.
-Kym has been with his partner since 1994 and they have two daughters.
+His leadership positions have included associate dean of a school of education.
+Kym's teaching, research, and outreach include motivation, diversity, and technology.
+He's currently exploring connections among mindset, training, and outcomes.
+Kym has been with his wife since 1994 and they have two daughters.